imteazs/jianjinucdavis.github.io/_posts/2015-10-18-Launch-my-blog.md

 tags: [jekyll, github]
 ---

+Welcome, friends!

-Finally, my blog is launched, unofficially.
-I never thought I would built a website, on my own, one day.
-This is very exciting to me!
+I never thought there will be a day when I could built a website, on my own.
+But, today is that day!
+Exciting!

 Resources on how to build a personal blog like this are widely available online.
 Both [Jekyll](http://jekyllrb.com/docs/usage/) and [github](https://pages.github.com) have very clear instructions.